prowler-cloud/prowler/docs/tutorials/mutelist.md

 1. The DynamoDB Table must have the following String keys:
 <img src="../img/mutelist-keys.png"/>

-- The Mute List Table must have the following columns:
+- The Mutelist Table must have the following columns:
     - Accounts (String): This field can contain either an Account ID or an `*` (which applies to all the accounts that use this table as an mutelist).
     - Checks (String): This field can contain either a Prowler Check Name or an `*` (which applies to all the scanned checks).
     - Regions (List): This field contains a list of regions where this mutelist rule is applied (it can also contains an `*` to apply all scanned regions).